pymupdf/PyMuPDF/README.md

 python -m pip install --upgrade pymupdf
 ```

 There are **no mandatory** external dependencies.
-However, some **optional features** become available only if additional packages are installed:
+However, some **optional features** become available if additional packages are installed:

 * [Pillow](https://pypi.org/project/Pillow/) for using pillow image output directly from PyMuPDF
 * [fontTools](https://pypi.org/project/fonttools/) for creating font subsets